 The medieval town of Shrewsbury in Shropshire is famous for its black and white timbered buildings, walkable Old Town and scenic setting on the Severn River, but beware – it might be the most haunted place in England.
 Read on for my Shrewsbury ghostly adventure.
 Exploring haunted Shrewsbury Sprawled on my carved wood bed in the Prince Rupert Hotel on […]

-If you’re a Jane Austen fan you’ll want to visit the Georgian town of Bath in England.
-Read on to learn about the best sights to see and top attractions to visit so that you can spa like Jane Austen in Bath.
-The golden city of Bath Jane Austen, the author of Pride and Prejudice, hated Bath.
-It’s ironic, […]
+If you’re a Jane Austen fan you’ll want to visit the Georgian town of Bath in England as she moved here in 1801.
+Here are the best sights to see and top attractions to visit so that you can spa like Jane Austen in Bath.
+The golden city of Bath Jane Austen, the author of Pride and Prejudice, […]

 When it comes to luxury hotels in Bath, UK, the Gainsborough Bath Spa hotel has something no other hotel can match: thermal water piped right into the pools in their Roman-inspired Spa Village.
 Add to that fine cuisine, sleek design and a location in the centre of Bath, and you’ve got a great way to vacation […]